Architecting Adaptable Solutions

 Combining Module Types

-An adaptable solution can exist of multiple core and adaptable modules.
+An adaptable solution can include multiple core and adaptable modules.
 When creating a solution, it is important to make a distinction between the different module types and their purpose in the application model:

-Solution modules are unique in the sense that it is not possible to see or alter their implementation details (for example, viewing the logic inside a microflow, changing the parameters, or editing the data model).
-They act as a “system” module for your solution.
+You cannot see or alter the implementation details of solution models.
+For example, you cannot view the logic inside a microflow, change the parameters, or edit the data model.
+Implementation details act as a system module for your solution.

 However, documents can refer back and forth between solution and app modules.
 This allows for patterns with partial editability, abstract concepts, and an extensible front-end.
 To make things easy to maintain, it is a good practice to keep one adaptable module for each core module that is marked as a solution module.
 These modules will be tightly coupled, and should be considered as one module, so that the core module will have dependencies on the adaptable module, and vice versa.